imarsman/pathhelper/README.md

 Helper for building a path for MacOS.
 Most of my effort in writing this has been tied to making sure I did things in the proper order and did checking of paths.
 The code is iterative with no goroutines or channels.

+For any `zsh` specific examples in this README there are straightforward `bash` and `csh` equivalents.

 I wrote this to better understand how the `PATH` and `MANPATH` variables are set in MacOS.
 The `/usr/libexec/path_helper` binary runs on my laptop in about 6 msec. pathhelper takes about 12 msec to run on my laptop.
 Given that the load time for my `zsh` environment is 500 msec this is at the moment acceptable. `path_helper` is